 T-Shirt Sales Policy

 To better facilitate the development of charitable efforts of student organizations, these policies are designed to allow a limited scope to sell only T-shirts in designated areas within a structured approval and accountability program.
 The criteria are as follows:

-B. T-shirt sales with profit: Only non-funded (those groups that receive no funding via university funds), recognized student organizations will be granted the opportunity to sell T-shirts on campus for profit.
-Sales of T-shirts must be done so in an effort to raise money for a charity or University Foundation account.
+B. T-shirt sales with profit - Only non-funded (those groups that receive no funding via university funds), recognized student organizations will be granted the opportunity to sell T-shirts on campus for profit.
+Sales of T-shirts must be done so in an effort to raise money for a charity or a University Foundation account.

-A. An event request form must be completed and approved before T-shirt sales and advertising can begin.
+A. An Event Request Form through the Office of Leadership and Student Involvement must be completed and approved before T-shirt sales and advertising can begin.